-Entrepreneurs commonly charge for their time.
+Accounting professionals commonly charge for their time.
 School taught us that our time is highly important.
 However, this pricing strategy teaches your clients to view you as a hired hand.
-You’re clumped with unskilled labor that’s paid for back-breaking work.
+You’re clumped with unskilled labor that’s paid for low value, tedious work.

 Unlike day laborers, you devoted countless hours to developing your expertise.
 Don’t dismiss that critical factor.

 It’s time to kill the billable hour.
 Let’s uplevel your pricing strategy with one that highlights your knowledge and values your time.

 Everyone starts out charging an hourly rate.
 Well, I’d like to share its back-story.
 In 1919, attorney Reginald Heber Smith invented the “billable hour”.
 As the Wilmerhale story suggests, he wanted to provide a “fair, logical, transparent and indisputable method” for valuing legal services.